 Brian Krob is a partner in Nixon Peabody's Corporate practice group.
-He represents corporate acquirers as well as private equity firms in their acquisitions and dispositions, with a focus on health care and technology.
+He represents corporate acquirers as well as private equity firms in their acquisitions and dispositions.

-Throughout my career I’ve represented private equity funds in the acquisition and disposition of their portfolio companies.
-While a company is being held by a private equity fund, I work with management to resolve their day-to-day legal issues, with an ultimate goal of positioning the company for disposition by the fund.
+For my entire career, I have represented private equity funds in the acquisition and disposition of their portfolio companies.
+While the company is being held by the private equity fund, I work with management to resolve their day-to-day legal issues as they arise, with an ultimate view to preparing the company for disposition by the fund.

 Complexity in transactions will continue to rise.
 Almost all transactions now have international elements to them, whether representing an entity with foreign operations, a U.S. business seeking to make an acquisition abroad or a foreign investor seeking to deploy capital in the U.S. All of this is in a rising tide of uncertainty.
 Excellent counsel can provide practical legal strategies for managing these complexities.